pankajkgarg/book-distiller-aistudio/app-dev-prompt-history.md

 * Can you add commands in package.json so that app can be compiled and run and a dev running command.
 Is vite needed here?

+* Show metadata information like prompt consumed, cache tokens, error code, error message etc (all this metadata returnied in gemini response) in trace